SerenTera/monster-marker/README.md

 v4.0.0: Added World bams since a couple authors released similar modules already.
 Updated to use latest def to fix various mob identification issues.
 Added a different monster id system that is more intuitive and allows better customization than the old one.

-v4.1.0: Updated packet definition
+v4.1.0: Updated packet definition for Male Brawler Patch

+v4.2.0: Added Auto update.
+Configs are in config.json, if missing, it will be automatically generated on first login.
 ## Requirements and Infomation
+Requires:
-Requires Commands module by Pinkie-Pie: https://github.com/pinkipi/command
+- Commands module by Pinkie-Pie: https://github.com/pinkipi/command

+Supports:
+- Auto Update using Caali's Proxy

 To find more mob ids, you can use mob-id-finder: https://github.com/SerenTera/Mob-id-finder